jamii/imp/diary.md

 The remaining grossness is mostly just the awful table/variable names from the original benchmark.
 I'm ok with that.

+I'm going on a long climbing trip, so the next few weeks will be sparse.

 ## 2016 Aug 20

 Fixed a sorting bug - choosing the pivot at random breaks the invariant that there is always at least one element smaller or larger than the pivot, so the partitioning can run off the end of the array.